chrisjennings555/python_test_files/PycharmProjects/test/first_test/README.md

 * If I were to refactor I would write a loop to replicate the behaviour of worker1 for each of the remaining 5 workers

 * The "Dump" file is where I pasted unwanted code that caused issues when the run_factory method was called.
 It gives an idea about the thought process I went through and where I initially went wrong

+* I did attempt writing loops to iterate over a list of workers but I couldn't get it to work!
+The code is located at the end of the rebuilt_factory file